Updated: May 29, 2018

 I’m assuming that you have plans for the money by early next year that’s why I’m limiting myself to just short term time deposits.
 However, do know that banks offer other investment products where you can earn more with only minimal risks involved.

-I don’t exactly know your investment goals and risk tolerance but it would be wise to also consider special deposit accounts, treasury bills and even mutual funds.
+I don’t exactly know your investment goals and risk tolerance but it would be wise to also consider special deposit accounts, treasury bills, and Unit Investment Trust Funds (UITF).

 Go to the banks in your area and ask a bank officer for advise.
-Let him or her show and explain to you their products that can accommodate your specific financial needs.
+Let them show and explain to you their products that can accommodate your specific financial needs.

 And that concludes our reader mail for today.
 Please also share your thoughts and suggestions regarding her situation.
 If you were her, what would you do?
 The comment box below is waiting for your answer.